leomirandadev/clean-architecture-go/README.md

 # Clean Architecture in Golang
 The main goal of this project is create a structure to reuse that implement clean Architecture principals, allowed you change all the libraries and mock all de layers whenever you want.

-## What technologies it was implemented
+## What technologies were implemented
 - Cache: Redis and Memcached;
 - Hashing: Bcrypt;
 - Http Router: Mux;